Airlines to Share Your Travel Booking Data with Indian Gov. Agencies before Your Travel to or from India

 19. General remarks including Other Service Indicated (OSI), Special Service Indicated (SSI), Supplemental Service Request (SSR) information

-After expiration of the stipulated period of five years, the passenger data shall be “disposed of by depersonalization or anonymization through masking out the relevant information which can serve to identify directly the passenger to whom the passenger name record information relates, provided that such depersonalized or anonymized information may be unmasked when used in connection with an identifiable case, threat or risk for the specified purposes”.
+After expiration of the stipulated 5-year period, the passenger data shall be “disposed of by depersonalization or anonymization through masking out the relevant information which can serve to identify directly the passenger to whom the passenger name record information relates, provided that such depersonalized or anonymized information may be unmasked when used in connection with an identifiable case, threat or risk for the specified purposes”.

-“With the Passenger Name Record Information Regulations, 2022; India entered the league of 60 countries, including the United States, that have a strict policy in place for airlines to share their passengers’ detailed information with customs, immigration and border control authorities,” said the chief travel information officer of Indian Eagle, a leading international air-ticketing agency.
+“With the Passenger Name Record Information Regulations in effect, India entered the league of 60 countries, including the United States, that have a strict policy in place for airlines to share sensitive passenger data with customs, immigration and border control authorities,” said the chief travel information officer of Indian Eagle, a leading international air-ticketing agency and the most trusted travel-booking partner of Indians in America.

-One thought on “Airlines Now Have to Share Your Sensitive Details with Government before Departure from or Arrival in India
+One thought on “Airlines to Share Your Travel Booking Data with Indian Gov. Agencies before Your Travel to or from India

 1. KIRAN GANPATRAO SASTURKAR